robmuh/robmuh.github.com/_posts/2014-01-19-pro-developer-tools-list.markdown

 Blogging is the modern form of [old world correspondence][] done between people of similar interest and aptitude.

+### Screen Capture: GreenShot

+You'll need screen shots a lot as a developer, to communicate with customers, show problems, create help documentation, design prototypes, and blog.

+* Fast
+* Flexible
+* Compatible
+* Free

+GreenShot seems the best option on all of these.
+It allows the capture of an entire window, even if not on the page, which is key to me.
+It also changes the default `Print Screen` key to do region captures, which I prefer.
+Yes you can customize to your hearts content, but the default functionality is very good making it a quick application to download and install for anyone.

 ### Reader: InstaPaper, Kindle